RuiyingChenBioinfo/PlanTalk/README.md

 ### Inputs

-When using this software, you need to prepare the input files as required, including five parts: the ligand-receptor pair database, the processed scRNA-seq data with Seurat structures, the pathway-related information of the corresponding species, and spatial information of corresponding plant tissues (optional).
+When using this software, you need to prepare the input files as required, including five parts: the ligand-receptor pair database, the processed scRNA-seq data with Seurat structures, the pathway-related information of the corresponding species, gene list representing plasmodesmata strength (optional), and spatial information of corresponding plant tissues (optional).

 **1. The ligand-receptor pair database**